-About colour space
+About colour spaces & examples

 - A colour space aims to accurately define the relationship between any selected colour within a colour model and how it will appear when it is reproduced by a specific device such as a digital display, printer or paint mixing machine.

 - When an artist selects a limited number of tubes of oil paint to add to a palette, they are already working within the RYB subtractive colour model and establishing the colour space in which they plan to work.

 - A colour space may aim to limit the number of colours or establish the widest possible gamut of reproducible colours.

 - Digital colour spaces are commonly used to accurately set the range of colours that can be output to and then displayed by digital screens and printers.

 - When a colour space is to be matched with a specific digital device such as a projector or printer, a colour profile is loaded along with the image file to ensure accurate colour reproduction.

 - A colour profile is a program that enables a piece of equipment, such as a digital printer, to know how to handle and process the information it receives, ensuring it can produce the intended colour output accurately.